 Our wood stove is our main source of heat in the winter and saves us hundreds of dollars every year since my husband cuts all of our wood (and often from trees on our own property) But there are those nights where we get home late, the house is freezing, there are only 2 pieces of kindling cut, and I really just want to turn on the heater and not deal with it.
 Except being a total and complete cheapskate all I can think about is how much higher my utility bill is going to be from running the heater all night long. (and it kicking on earlier the next day since the heat doesn’t stay in the house like it does with our fireplace.)

 Enter the Fire Starter.
 With one of these little babies I can start a great fire with 2 pieces of kindling and a piece or two of cedar or pine in 1.7 minutes.
 Do I sound like an infomercial yet?
 On second thought I might now show you how to make these and I’ll just start selling them to all of you other overworked, wood stove burners that are loving this idea right now.
-Just kidding.
-I won’t sell them but I have been know to give them as a holiday gift for families that I know burn wood!
-More on that later.

 So Here you go: